PreSales & Sales Career Coaching

 Having a tailored cover letter can make a big difference in your job application.
 This is your chance to show your enthusiasm and explain why you’re a great fit for the tech sales job.

-When writing a cover letter, you must address the hiring manager by name.
+When writing a cover letter, you should address the hiring manager by name.
 Mention the company and specific role you're applying for.

 Next, express your excitement about the opportunity and why you’re passionate about tech sales.
 Then, highlight your skills and experiences that match the job requirements.